michaelcookryan/Full-Stack-Demo---The-HomeStretch/README.md

 This was my capstone project I created for the BrainStation Web Development diploma in the summer of 2019.
 (Requires an npm install in both the client and server directories, and MongoDB connection string)

+To see video of app being used: https://youtu.be/Xk5oxvzPyJc